udalovas/aws-lambda-nodejs-starter/README.md

 ```
 npm run test:coverage
 ```
-which generated a report using [Istanbul](https://istanbul.js.org/)
+which generates a report using [Istanbul](https://istanbul.js.org/)

 ### Build
 ... a package for AWS SAM: